honeyeyo/UGB/README.md

      <summary><b>Quest Link</b></summary>

    - Enable Quest Link:
-     - Put on your headset and navigate to "Quick Settings"; select "Quest Link" (or "Quest Air Link" if using Air Link).
-     - Select your desktop from the list and then select, "Launch".
-This will launch the Quest Link app, allowing you to control your desktop from your headset.
    - With the headset on, select "Desktop" from the control panel in front of you.
-You should be able to see your desktop in VR!
    - Navigate to Unity and press "Play" - the application should launch on your headset automatically.
    </details>

    <details>
      <summary><b>XR FPS Simulator</b></summary>

    - In Unity, press "Play" and enjoy the simulated XR controls!
-   - Review the [XR FPS Simulator documentation](./Packages/com.meta.utilities.input/README.md#xr-device-fps-simulator) for more information. + Note: The mouse is [captured by the simulator](./Packages/com.meta.utilities.input/README.md#mouse-capture) when in play mode.
+   - Review the [XR FPS Simulator documentation](./Packages/com.meta.utilities.input/README.md#xr-device-fps-simulator) for more information.
+   - + Note: The mouse is [captured by the simulator](./Packages/com.meta.utilities.input/README.md#mouse-capture) when in play mode.
 In order to otherwise use the mouse in-game (such as to interact with menus), hold Left Alt.
    </details>

 ## Dependencies